Papel people: 1700–1800 AD

 In 1701 the Fort of Bissau was abandoned for the Fort of Cacheu.
 At the time the French attempted to negotiate with Incinha Te to allow the construction of a French fort in the area, mirroring the previous response the French were denied.
-The mid 18th century saw the return of the Portuguese to Bissau, in an attempt to carry on with the construction of their former fort.
+The mid-18th century saw the return of the Portuguese to Bissau, in an attempt to carry on with the construction of their former fort.
 These plans were protested by the Papel, leading to several violent confrontations, in which the Papel suffered around 500 casualties, leading to a Portuguese victory.
 A peace treaty was signed between King Palan Co and the Portuguese in 1753, which included permission for the Portuguese to finish the construction of their fort, reinstating the Portuguese captaincy of Bissau using Cape Verdean soldiers to fortify their position.
 The peace treaty did little in the way of subduing the Papels, and skirmishes and revolts would still be common place between the Portuguese and the Kingdom of Bissau for centuries to come.

 1800–1900 AD

 April 1844 saw the arrival of general governor Francisco de Paula Bastos and several high-ranking officials from Cape Verde.
-On the 11th of September the King of Intim, a king from a vassal state to the King of Bissau, was expelled from the Portuguese trading post, and in the following altercation a Papel man was killed by Portuguese soldiers.
+On 11 September the king of Intim, a king from a vassal state to the king of Bissau, was expelled from the Portuguese trading post, and in the following altercation a Papel man was killed by Portuguese soldiers.
 The Papels retaliated, attacking people inside the fort, sacking several of the trading houses for their contents, and attacking the house of Joao Marques de Barros.
 Barros, with the aid of machine gun fire, forced the Papels to retreat.
 The Papel forces set up ambushes outside the fortress walls and resumed hostilities with the Portuguese.
 The Portuguese, lacking sufficient supplies of ammunition, gunpowder, and soldiers, were forced to request foreign assistance from the British in Gambia and French in Goreia.
-French assistance arrived on the 4th of October in the form of a corvette ship stationed on the coast of Bissau.
+French assistance arrived on 4 October in the form of a corvette ship stationed on the coast of Bissau.
 It was positioned there for 12 days, where it continued a series of successful bombardments of the coastal villages and liberated the Portuguese trading post.
-After the French departure on October 16, British forces arrived, playing a smaller part than the French but making their presence known.
+After the French departure on 16 October, British forces arrived, playing a smaller part than the French but making their presence known.
 An American ship was also ported at Bissau under the command of a T.W.
 Freelon.
-In the face of Portuguese, English, and French forces, the Papel forces carried on with their hostilities up until the 19th of December, 1844 when a peace treaty between the Portuguese and Papels was signed.
+In the face of Portuguese, English, and French forces, the Papel forces carried on with their hostilities up until 19 December 1844, when a peace treaty between the Portuguese and Papels was signed.
 The peace treaty involved a ceasefire on the Portuguese side.
 During the time of peace the Portuguese forces reorganised and requested more military units from Cape Verde.
 On arrival the Cape Verdean forces performed a surprise attack, reigniting the war with the Papels.